Library of Congress Adams Building - Washington DC

-The original appropriation for the building was $6.5 million, but the actual funds came from Roosevelt Administration budgets; plus, an additional $2.8 million was added by the Public Works Administration (PWA) in 1935.
+The original appropriation for the building was $6.5 million, which proved insufficient and an additional $2.8 million was added by the Public Works Administration (PWA) in 1935.
 The total cost, including land and equipment, was $9.3 million.

 The Adams Building was meant to supplement the Library’s Main Building, which had reached its capacity of 5 million volumes.
 The Adams building covers a city block and its five stories provide a floor area of 20 acres, with 180 miles of shelving and a capacity to store 10 million books.
 In addition, there are large catalog and reading rooms and 172 study rooms arranged on two levels, each with outside light.

 The design is a Classical Moderne with projecting facade at the entrance and on the flanks.
 The exterior is faced with white marble.
 The top floor is recessed.
 Capitol architect David Lynn was in charge of the project and commissioned the Washington, D.C. architectural firm of Pierson & Wilson to design the building, with Alexander Buel Trowbridge as consulting architect.

 The main entrance on the north side of the building has three recessed doors.
 The west entrance (not currently used) is reached by a stairway graced by large stone Art Deco sculptures of owls.
 Both entrances have sculpted bronze doors and are flanked by elegant brass lamps.

 Inside the main entrance is an elegant lobby with more bronze doors and marble floors.